numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

 # JAVA INTERVIEW QUESTIONS AND ANSWERS FOR BEGINNER&nbsp;[![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fnumerica-ideas%2Fcommunity%2Ftree%2Fmaster%2Fios&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://numericaideas.com/)

 Java is without a doubt one of the most powerful and used programming languages around the world.
-In this article, we are going to describe some java specificities by answering 30 questions.
+In this article, we are going to describe some Java specifics by answering 30 questions.

 **Who could read this article?**

-* Beginner developer: As a beginner developer, you can find this article useful to let you know more about Java and success your interview;
+* Beginner developer: As a beginner developer, you can find this article useful to let you know more about Java and succeed in your interview;

-* Advanced developer: We all know that memory is few reliable, so It is not strange to forget about something you learned a long time ago.
+* Advanced developer: We all know that our brain is sometimes not reliable in memorizing, so It is not strange to forget about something you learned a long time ago.
 You can find here a memory reminder.

 Feel free to write some comments that can help us to improve our articles.

-**1. What is Java ?**
+**1. What is Java?**

-   Java is a high level, class based, object oriented programming language and computing platform.
+   Java is a high-level, class based, object oriented programming language and computing platform.
 It was first released by Sun Microsystems in 1995.
-Since January 2010, Oracle become the new owner of Java.
+Since January 2010, Oracle acquired Sun Microsystems and became the new owner of Java.

-**2. The features of Java programming language**
+**2. The features of the Java programming language**

   * **Simple**:

-    Java is a simple programming language and easy to understand because it does not contain complexities that exist in prior programming languages.
+    Java is a simple programming language and easy to understand because it does not contain complexities that existed in prior programming languages when It comes to managing computer resources like memory.
 Simplicity was the design aim of Javasoft people because it has to work on electronic devices where less memory/resources are available.
 Java contains the same syntax as C and C++, so the programmers who are switching to Java will not face any problems in terms of syntax.
-Secondly, the concept of pointers has been completely removed from Java which leads to confusion for a programmer and pointers are also vulnerable to security.
+Furthermore, the concept of pointers has been completely removed from Java which leads to confusion for a programmer and pointers are also vulnerable to security.

   * **Object Oriented**:

-    Java follows the object-oriented paradigm which allows us to maintain our code as a combination of different types of objects that incorporates both data and behavior.
+    Object oriented programming is a computer programming model that organizes software design around objects rather than functions and logic.
+It focuses on the objects that developers want to manipulate rather than the logic required to manipulate them.
+Objects are modeled with classes that allow to creation of several objects of the same type but with different configurations.
+Java follows that paradigm as well as you can't create a Java application without at least one class.

   * **Platform independent**: